 Publish quality content in the form of blogs or articles on your website.
 Writing about topics that people are looking for on Google and tying them to your product/service is a purposeful aspect of any successful content marketing strategy.

-4. Local Advertising Still Has Lots of Potential
+4. Local Advertising Still Has Lots of Potentials

 We know that online advertising is quite trending, and has immense potential, but that doesn’t imply that offline advertisement is dead.